GetRayo/rayo.js/README.md

 ## How does it compare?

 Here are some of the top contenders.
 Please note that these results are only meant as raw performance indicators.
-Your application's logic, which is what makes most applications slow, may not see great performance gains from using one framework or another.
+Your application's logic, which is what makes most applications slow, may not see great performance gains from using one framework over another.

 #### Node V.8.11.1
  &nbsp;         | Rayo  | Polka   | Fastify | Express